lion-x-official/Specter/README.md

   - Limited cheat functionality; more features planned.
 - **Note**: The old repository was removed, and this is a fresh start.
 We apologize for any inconvenience.

+## Future Plans
+- **Trigger Bot**: Actively in development, with a focus on completing a fully functional implementation.
+- **BunnyHop**: Planned as the next major feature following the trigger bot.
+- **Additional Features**: Exploring other cheat functionalities (to be determined based on development progress and community feedback).

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.